Bathers Beach, Fremantle

 Bathers Beach, also known as Whalers Beach, is a section of coastline that has a written history since the European settlement of what is now called Fremantle, Western Australia.

 In the 1890s it was bounded to the south by the Long and Short jetties.
 In the 1930s and 1940s it was called City Beach.

 The water offshore has also been called Bathers Bay.
 It is the shore below the Round House and is located just south of Arthur Head, at the entrance to Fremantle Harbour with the South Mole starting at its northern side.

 History

+The Bathers Beach precinct is traditionally known as ' by the Whadjuk Noongar people, serving as an important meeting place and trading site.

 On 4 September 1829 Marquis of Anglesea dragged her anchors and was wrecked on Bathers Beach during a gale.
 A rocky promontory, which defined the southern end of the beach (now hidden beneath reclaimed land) and from which the Fremantle Long Jetty extended, was subsequently named Anglesea Point.